Lepe: History

 Several of Lepe’s former inhabitants played an important part in Christopher Columbus’s discovery of the Americas, as the sailor Rodrigo de Triana was the first to sight the coast of the Americas.

-In the late 16th century, Marcos Alonzo left Lepe and settled in what is today the Mexican state of Durango, beginning a line of descendants, including Cpt.
-Blas Maria de la Garza Falcón, a conquistador of the state of Nuevo León.
+In the late 16th century, Marcos Alonso de la Garza left Lepe and settled in what is today the Mexican state of Durango, beginning a line of descendants, including Cpt.
+Blas María de la Garza Falcón, a conquistador of the state of Nuevo León.

 Main sights

 In the village is the 14th-century Iglesia de Santo Domingo de Guzmán built in the Mudéjar style.
 It houses Lepe's patron saint, the Virgen de la Bella (Beautiful Virgin).
 Just outside the village, off the road to El Terrón, is the Ermita de Nuestra Señora de la Bella, a 14th-century hermitage dedicated to the Virgin.
 On the second Saturday in May there is a pilgrimage from Lepe to the hermitage, where the figure of the Virgen de la Bella is carried from the Iglesia de Santo Domingo to the Ermita.

 Built under Philip II of Spain is the Torre del Catalán, a 16th-century lookout tower, used to warn of an impending invasion by Berber pirates.
-One can climb the tower for views of a nature reserve, the Paraje Natural Marismas del Río Piedras y la Flecha del Rompido.
+One can climb the tower for views of a nature reserve, the Paraje Natural Marismas del Río Piedras y la Flecha de Nueva Umbria.

 Lepe's main beach is La Antilla, 5 km south of Lepe.
 Located 5 km northeast of La Antilla and 5 km south of Lepe is the small fishing port of El Terrón.
 It has fine views across to El Rompido and the a nature reserve of the Marismas del Río Piedras.
-At El Terron is also the environmentally educational Aula Marina de El Terrón (El Terrón Marine Centre).

 Lepe's wines, which were exported to England in the Middle Ages, were mentioned in Chaucer's The Canterbury Tales.